hossein-rahmati/hossein-rahmati/README.md

 ###

-<p data-importer="text" align="left">I’m Hossein<br><br>I’m a Computer Science student and Python Developer with a strong foundation in research, data science, and AI, currently specializing in Backend Development with Django.<br><br>My journey started in academic research, where I worked as a Research Programmer building complex Python-based solutions.
-I then spent a year diving deep into AI and Data Science, which led to an industry role as a Data Scientist.
-These experiences shaped my understanding of data structures, algorithmic efficiency, and large-scale data processing.<br><br>Now, I’m channeling my Python expertise into designing and building robust, scalable backend systems.
-I’m focused on mastering Django, clean architecture, and backend best practices—building systems that are not only functional, but optimized for data-intensive applications.</p>
+<p data-importer="text" align="left">I’m Hossein<br><br>Backend Developer with a background in Data Science and Academic Research.
+I specialize in building robust backend architectures, scalable RESTful APIs, and efficient data processing pipelines.
+​Having worked as a Data Scientist and Research Programmer, I bring a analytical, problem-solving mindset to backend engineering—ensuring systems are not just functional, but clean, scalable, and performance-optimized.</p>

 ###